MFP ensures protection for cannabis growers, sellers

 The Move Forward Party (MFP) has reaffirmed its plan to reinstate cannabis as a narcotic drug, while ensuring protection for its growers and sellers.

-MFP deputy leader Sirikanya Tansakun said on Thursday that her party intends to re-list cannabis as a narcotic through the Public Health Ministry's new regulation, which aims to authorise police and officials involved in narcotics suppression to effectively regulate its usage.
+MFP deputy leader Sirikanya Tansakun said on Thursday that her party intends to re-list cannabis as a narcotic through a new Public Health Ministry regulation, which would authorise police and officials involved in narcotics suppression to effectively regulate its usage.

-Authorities could not effectively control cannabis use because there had not been a law to control its use, cultivation, export and import after its decriminalisation, she said.
+The original goal of decriminalisation was to promote cannabis for medicinal use and as an economic crop with applications including medicine, food and beverage production.
+However, the lack of a law meant that recreational use has also flourished.

+Ms Sirikanya did not directly address the issue of recreational use but sought to reassure growers and businesspeople who have invested billions of baht in the burgeoning industry.

-"Operators and growers who comply with rules will have their businesses protected," Ms Sirikanya said.
-"This is for those who have obtained licences and registrations."
+“Operators and growers who comply with rules will have their businesses protected,” she said.
+“This is for those who have obtained licences and registrations.”

 Once the new regulation comes into effect, there will be legislation in place to protect the lawful cultivation of cannabis, she added.

-"We confirm that those who comply with the law will not be affected.
-Please rest assured," said the MFP member.
+“We confirm that those who comply with the law will not be affected.
+Please rest assured,” she said.

-There will be an announcement to safeguard individuals who have registered their cannabis cultivation and the sale of cannabis-based herbal products, she said.
+An announcement will be issued to safeguard individuals who have registered their cannabis cultivation and the sale of cannabis-based herbal products, she said.

 Re-listing cannabis as a narcotic is a policy of the MFP, which secured the most House seats in the May 14 general election.
-The re-listing is also outlined in the memorandum of understanding that MFP signed with its potential coalition allies.
+The re-listing is also outlined in the memorandum of understanding that Move Forward signed with its seven coalition allies.

+The drive to decriminalise cannabis was led by the Bhumjaithai Party, which is now in opposition.
+But the prospect of a reversal by the new government is sowing panic in an industry that is projected to be worth up to $1.2 billion over the next few years.

+Thousands of businesses have sprung up since the legalisation of cannabis consumption and growing, with numerous shops in Bangkok and other tourist areas offering “best buds” to delighted tourists and local smokers.

 MFP deputy leader Sirikanya Tansakun elaborates on her party's cannabis-related policy at the party headquarters on Thursday.
 (Photo: Varuth Hirunyatheb)